 When it comes to protein, many would usually relate it first with bodybuilding, fitness and workouts.
 This is very normal because this is how protein is usually being promoted and marketed due to its prominent role in building and maintaining muscle mass and strength.

-Though it’s true, muscle building isn’t the only thing protein is good at for our body, but is required for many more vital functions, and one of them includes supporting our immune system.
+While this is true, muscle building isn’t the only thing protein is good at for our body, but is required for many more vital functions, and one of them includes supporting our immune system.

 Protein and immunity